Dejvoid/smart-fridge/device/README.md

 ## Controls
 - Board is currently responsive to 3 console commands:
-    - `send` - sends example temperature and humidity data to the server
+    - `add product` - starts scanning for the codes. after successful scan, the device sends the code to the server as MQTT publish to the topic `products/add`
-    - `start scan` - starts code scanning.
-Shows camera view on the display.
-After successful scan of the code, the scan automatically stops and sends scanned data to the server
+    - `rm product` - starts scanning for the codes. after successful scan, the device sends the code to the server as MQTT publish to the topic `products/rm`
     - `stop scan` - manually stops scanning.
 No code is read

 - Board is permanently connected to given server.
 If connection fails it tries to reconnect every second.
 If any data is received they are interpreted as notifications on the display.